CarolinaCampi/musical_hangman/README.md

 ## License
-Distributed under the MIT License.
-See LICENSE.txt for more information.
+Distributed under the GNU GPL v3.0 license.
+See LICENSE for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>